cuga-rajal/opensim_apple_arm64/README.md

 	/bin/OpenSim.Region.PhysicsModule.BulletS.dll.config

 then edit that file to point to the new dylib file.

-And lastly, I am providing an experimental version of Bullet 3.25, the same as the one above but with the Bullet sleep feature disabled using the patch _Bullet-disable-sleeping.patch_ from this repository.
-This replaces the 0001 patch and effectively disables the switching between object sleep and wake states.

-  - libBulletSim-3.25-20221215-universal-NOSLEEP.dylib

-This is a hack
-and not the best way to accomplish shutting off the physics sleep feature.
-But it is an easy way to determine if an observed bug is related to the physics sleep feature.
-This hack resolves bugs for some use cases with "stuck" prims but regresses the wandering-prim issue on other use cases.
-A cleaner long-term solution is needed.
-The change may have the effect of using more CPU on physics-enabled objects.

 We are looking for feedback from people who are testing this.
 Please let us know